Kei Nishikori: 2013: Third ATP title

 Nishikori started the year by playing the Brisbane International and reached the semifinals before retiring to Andy Murray because of a knee injury.
 Nishikori then reached the fourth round of the Australian Open before falling to fourth-seeded David Ferrer.
 Nishikori was bothered by a nagging knee injury throughout the match.
 Nishikori then won his third career title in the U.S. National Indoor Championships by defeating Feliciano López in straight sets.
 Seeded fifth, Nishikori finished the tournament without dropping a set in taking the winner's check, and moved up six ranking spots from No. 22 in the ATP rankings to No. 16.

 On 9 May, Nishikori defeated defending champion Roger Federer at the Madrid Open in the third round, but lost to Pablo Andújar in the quarters.

-In 2013 US Open first round, Nishikori lost to a lower-ranked opponent, this time to world No. 179 Dan Evans in straight sets.
+In the first round of the 2013 US Open, Nishikori lost to a lower-ranked opponent, this time to world No. 179 Dan Evans in straight sets.